-“But then this morning, after this Harry’s dream, we thoroughly discussed it all again, and…” Hermione told Ginny, at the end taking in a deep breath and making a pause.
+“But then this morning, after this Harry’s dream, we thoroughly discussed it all again and…” Hermione told Ginny, at the end taking in a deep breath and making a pause.

 “And – what?”
 The matter sounded indeed serious, so Ginny didn’t like it at all.

 “And – it is very likely that we didn’t destroy all the Horcruxes.
 It is very likely that the one which got burnt was not the real Ravenclaw’s diadem because it was a fake one.
-And that means Voldemort might be somewhere out there, wandering somewhere around.
+And it means Voldemort might be somewhere out there, wandering somewhere around.
 Most likely in some kind of form of a ghost,” Hermione explained.